NethServer/nethsecurity/docs/development_process.md

 Bugs and enhancements will always produce some code changes inside one or more Git repositories.

-Each repository is associated with one or more container images.
-Changes to the code produce new releases of modules.

 ### Do I need to open a new issue?

 Yes, if what you’re talking about will produce some code.